1619. Prize collection

 Algorithm analysis

-Let’s number the houses starting from the first index (the i-th house contains ai money).
-Let f(i) be the maximum amount of loot after robbing houses from 1 to the i-th.
+Let’s number the boxes starting from the first one (the i-th box contains ai points).
+Let f(i) denote the maximum sum of points that can be obtained by considering the boxes from the first to the i-th, inclusive.

 When computing f(i), consider two cases:

-· If the i-th house is robbed, then the (i – 1)-th house cannot be robbed.
-In this case, the profit will be f(i – 2) + ai.
+· If the i-th box is chosen, the neighboring (i – 1)-th box cannot be selected.
+In this case, the maximum sum of points will be f(i – 2) + ai.

-· if the i-th house is not robbed, the profit will be f(i – 1).
+· if the i-th box is not chosen, the maximum sum of points equals f(i – 1).

 Thus,